oterrab/portfolio-projects/sql/questions/interview_1.md

 # 🏃 Interview Questions #1

-I'll be solving SQL questions and sharing my answers.
+Solved SQL questions for a job interview.

 ## 📌 Context on this Job Interview